-If you’ve ever purchased a single set of tennis string then you’ve likely see how manufactures often depict the construction on the package.
-In particular Gamma seems to place quite a big of emphasis on the construction in their marketing as you can see in the package below from Tennis Warehouse.
+If you’ve ever purchased a single set of tennis string, then you’ve likely seen how manufactures often depict the construction on the package.

-I’ve always thought it was cool how they show the construction of a string, but Professor Clair Davis and Elizabeth Chandler of the School of Metallurgy and Materials, University of Birmingham, took it to a whole new level.
+I’ve always thought it was cool how they show the construction of a string.
+However, Professor Clair Davis and Elizabeth Chandler of the School of Metallurgy and Materials, University of Birmingham, took it to a whole new level.

 Check out these images of tennis string under an electron microscope.

 Pretty cool, right?
 I’d love to see some other materials under an electron microscope, such as a tennis ball or the surface of a tennis racquet.